2021 Indianapolis Colts season: Week 16: at Arizona Cardinals

+The Colts overcame several injuries and positive COVID-19 tests on their offensive line and defensive backfield to defeat the skidding Cardinals, improving them to 9–6 and putting them on the cusp of clinching a playoff berth.

 Week 17: vs. Las Vegas Raiders

+With this loss, the Colts fell to 9–7 and were prevented from clinching a playoff berth this week.

 Week 18: at Jacksonville Jaguars

-In a shocking fashion, the Colts were upset by the 2-14 Jaguars thus ending their playoff hopes, as the Steelers won earlier that day.
+In a shocking fashion, the Colts were upset by the 2–14 Jaguars thus ending their playoff hopes, as the Steelers won later that day.